What is Scarab-Mail ransomware?

 3. Ransomware-type viruses often crawl into a system using the Remote Desktop Protocol (RDP).
 RDP is a legitimate and useful feature that allows a user to take control of a remote computer or virtual machine over a network connection.
 But, at the same time, this is its Achilles’ heel as it’s poorly secured and has many vulnerabilities that can give hackers easy entry into the victim’s computer.
 In this case, we advise you to set a different from 3389 TCP port and use a more strong password.
 You can additionally protect yourself from virus penetration through an RDP connection with the help of a reliable firewall such as GlassWire’s Firewall

 5. All previous methods do not matter if you do not have a reliable antivirus.
 The presence of anti-virus protection on your computer can prevent all these unpleasant surprises.
 Anti-virus will protect you from malware, money loss, time loss, invasion of your personal life.
 Now the antivirus market is so huge that it is difficult to make a choice in favor of one of them.
-If you have not decided who to give preference to, we suggest you familiarize with our Top 5 Antivirus Software for Windows
+If you have not decided who to give preference to, we suggest you familiarize yourself with our Top 5 Antivirus Software for Windows

 Written by Ilyas J